-• Physical Requirements: In addition to the above admissions requirements, prospective students should be physically able to lift and position patients and tolerate the bending, walking, and standing as required for their particular occupations.
-UMA reserves the right to test any student to assess their success in a classroom as well as the chosen future workplace of the student.

-- Background Check: A satisfactory Level I background check is required. - Externship Requirement: A 200 hour externship is required in this program.
+- Physical Requirements: In addition to the above admissions requirements, prospective students should be physically able to lift and position patients and tolerate the bending, walking, and standing as required for their particular occupations.
+UMA reserves the right to test any student to assess their success in a classroom as well as the chosen future workplace of the student. - Background Check: A satisfactory Level I background check is required. - Externship Requirement: A 200-hour externship is required in this program.

-Note: Facilities that accept students for externships/practicums may conduct criminal or personal background checks as well as random or pre-placement drug screening.
+Note: Facilities that accept students for externships/practicums may conduct criminal or personal background checks, random or pre-placement drug screening and may have additional requirements.
+Check with your instructor for further clarification.

-DENTAL ASSISTANT WITH EXPANDED FUNCTIONS (DIPLOMA)

-HEALTH SCIENCES - DENTAL ASSISTANT WITH EXPANDED FUNCTIONS (ASSOCIATE DEGREE) - FOR GRADUATES OF CORRESPONDING DIPLOMA PROGRAM ONLY
+DENTAL ASSISTANT WITH EXPANDED FUNCTIONS (DIPLOMA) HEALTH SCIENCES - DENTAL ASSISTANT WITH EXPANDED FUNCTIONS (ASSOCIATE DEGREE) - FOR GRADUATES OF CORRESPONDING DIPLOMA PROGRAM ONLY

 - Physical Requirements: In addition to the above admissions requirements, prospective students should be physically able to tolerate the bending, walking, and standing as required for their particular occupations.
-UMA reserves the right to test any student to assess their success in a classroom as well as the chosen future workplace of the student. - Externship Requirement: A 240 hour externship is required in this program
+UMA reserves the right to test any student to assess their success in a classroom as well as the chosen future workplace of the student. - Externship Requirement: A 240-hour externship is required in this program

-Note: Facilities that accept students for externships/practicums may conduct criminal or personal background checks as well as random or pre-placement drug screening.
+Note: Facilities that accept students for externships/practicums may conduct criminal or personal background checks, random or pre-placement drug screening and may have additional requirements.
+Check with your instructor for further clarification.